evanx/cryptoserver/README.md

 "a45872a12d9783b00f073ae68a68dc04795b7a"
 ```

 Incidently, the concatenated secret for `brent:evan` is `bbbbbbbbb:eeeeeeeee` in clear-text.
-The data for the hash key `dek:brent:evan` et al is the encrypted DEK, which is "known to no single person" as per PCI DSS requirements.
-It is encrypted for each split-knowledge secret, which is comprised of two custodians' secrets, hashed with PBKDF2, and encrypted using AES with the resulting KEK.
-It is important for the PBKDF2 to use a large number of iterations, so that it takes as long as is tolerable.
-(This combats brute-force attacks.)
+The field `dek:brent:evan` et al is the encrypted DEK.
+The DEK is "known to no single person" (in clear-text) as per PCI DSS requirements.
+It is encrypted using a KEK that is derived using the <i>split knowledge</i> of two custodians.
+As such two custodians are required to decrypt the key, i.e. <i>dual control.</i>

 For the key generation procedure for a new DEK, the salt for PBKDF2, the initialisation vector (IV) for AES, and the DEK itself, are generated is `crypto.randomBytes` - see
 our [lib/cryptoUtils.js](https://github.com/evanx/keyserver/blob/master/lib/cryptoUtils.js) wrapper, and [lib/GenerateKe.jsy](https://github.com/evanx/keyserver/blob/master/lib/GenerateKey.js).